wannesm/dtaidistance/docs/usage/subsequences.rst

 When setting k, the search is pruned to early abandon comparisons that will not improve on the top k best matches.

+In the result one can observe that the choice of windows has an impact on where the best matches are found.
+Whereas the previous alignment method does not require a window size  or a shift, here matches are limited to the windows that are given.
+The advantage of this method is that it can be used also if the windows are not from one continuous series (e.g. periods with missing data, multiple sources).

+The best three windows are visualized below.
+The gray vertical lines indicate the windows, the red verical lines the three best windows.

 .. figure:: https://people.cs.kuleuven.be/wannes.meert/dtw/subsequencesearch_bestmatches.png?v=1
    :alt: Subsequence search k-best matches